This post may contain affiliate links, please see my disclosure policy for details.

 I brew herbal tea for our chicks and ducklings to give them a good start in life and also for our laying hens.
 I put fresh herbs in my brooders for the newly hatched little ones also because the essential oils benefit their growth.

 All of the culinary herbs, which are pretty much with I stick with, are perfectly safe to use around the chickens, so there's no worry about any being toxic or harmful to them.
-But be aware that there are some herbs that can be potentially harmful or toxic.
+But be aware that there are some herbs that can be potentially harmful or toxic that you should steer clear of.

-(CAUTION: I would add a note of caution when using essential oils because they are extremely concentrated and can actually be harmful if you don't use them correctly)
+(CAUTION: I would add a note of caution when using essential oils because they are extremely concentrated and can actually be harmful if you don't use them correctly.
+I prefer using fresh or dried herbs.)

 Stick with fresh herbs as much as possible, used dried when you don't have fresh, and toss a variety of herbs into your coop and nesting boxes any time you trim your herb plants.